 Publication year: 1997

 Genre: Finance, Economics, Self-help

 Rich Dad Poor Dad is focused on the financial spectrum and its importance.
-It sheds light on financial literacy, investing as well as increasing one’s Financial Intelligence.
+It sheds light on financial literacy, investing as well and increasing one’s Financial Intelligence.

 Author: James Clear